IdentityPython/JWTConnect-Python-OidcService/doc/howto/service.rst

 Most of these methods you should not touch, that is rewrite your own version of.
 The ones marked with (#) are the ones you should concentrate on.
 As you can see these are placed before and after gathering attributes used to construct a request and after a response has been parsed.
+So you should be able to tailor your subclass to your content by hooking in specialised methods in those places.